Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 file2 are also transferred, by explicit user instruction.

-If the file transfer mechanism is enabled, HTCondor will transfer the following files from the execute machine back to the submit machine after the job exits, as the output sandbox.
+If the file transfer mechanism is enabled, HTCondor will transfer the following files from the execute machine back to the access point after the job exits, as the output sandbox.

 the output file, as defined with the output command